This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Extend research to the field

 Increase Transparency: Making data and analytic methods available for scrutiny by others increases the transparency of the research process, gives other researchers the chance to validate findings, and enhances scientific integrity.
 Such openness, in turn, leads to more rigorous and credible science.
-This is especially important when research informs policies, practices and programs that are controversial or complicated — such as the impact of sex offender notification policies or the arrest practices employed in domestic violence cases.
+This is especially important when research informs policies, practices and programs that are controversial or complicated — such as the impact of notification polices regarding those who commit sex offenses or the arrest practices employed in domestic violence cases.

 Replicate Findings: When original research is replicated, policymakers and practitioners can make more informed decisions about applying research to their own work.
 Successful replication can give them greater confidence in the original findings.